Popular Questions

 While it might be tempting to try to identify asbestos yourself, only certified professionals can safely conduct an asbestos survey.
 We have the knowledge, equipment, and BOHS P402 certification to ensure that asbestos is identified, documented, and managed correctly.

 No. Even if asbestos-containing materials (ACMs) are in good condition, they can deteriorate over time.
-Activities like drilling, sanding, or general wear-and-tear can release harmful fibers into the air.
+Activities like drilling, sanding, or general wear-and-tear can release harmful fibres into the air.
 Regular surveys ensure early identification of issues, so the risk of exposure is minimized.

 Yes.
 Whether you’re buying, selling, or renovating a property, it’s critical to have a survey to identify any hidden asbestos hazards.
 Not only is it a legal requirement for certain renovations, but it also ensures the safety of everyone who will be in the property.